w3f/polkadot-wiki/docs/learn/learn-guides-nominator.md

 ## Claiming Rewards with Polkadot-JS

 Anyone can trigger a payout for any validator, as long as they are willing to pay the transaction fee.
 Someone must submit a transaction with a validator ID and an era index.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will automatically calculate that validator's reward and distribute the rewards pro rata.
+Polkadot will automatically calculate that validator's reward and distribute the rewards pro rata.

 These details are handled for you automatically if you use the [Polkadot-JS UI](https://polkadot.js.org/apps/#/staking/payout), which also allows you to submit